binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 #### Service Fingerprinting {#process-and-practises-penetration-testing-reconnaissance-service-fingerprinting}

 Adding to what we've just seen above, the simplest way to attempt to deduce the details of the service running bound to a particular port is to just see what banner is returned, or for HTTP, the `Server` header field.

+Also feel free to try the same requests against the likes of the Metasploitable 2 VM.
+Its legitimate HTTP protocol is 1.0

 ##### Depending on the Server field